farlee2121/DevEssentialsBlog/_posts/2021-01-15-Results-Update.md

 ```

-This allows some shennanigans with the generic system that result in practically usable result types.
+This allows some shenanigans with the generic system that result in practically usable result types.
 Observe

 ```cs
 interface IResult